 But as soon as we end the cycle, we begin anew, and a portion from the first chapter of Genesis is read immediately afterward.
 This serves to remind us that our study of the Torah never ends.

 What is Torah?
 This Hebrew word Torah is often translated in English Bibles as “Law”; however, this is a rather poor translation.

 The word torah comes from the roots yarah, which means to shoot, aim, or point to, and morah, meaning teacher.

 Therefore, the Torah is God’s instruction to His people.
-These instructions teach us how to live on this earth and point us to eternal life through Yeshua, who as the Word in flesh, perfectly embodies all of God’s instruction.
+These instructions teach us how to live on this earth and point us to eternal life through Yeshua, who as the Word in flesh, perfectly embodied all of God’s teachings.

 The Torah contains all the wisdom and instruction we need to live healthy, happy, successful, prosperous lives.

 “Be strong and very courageous.
 Be careful to obey all the instructions [Torah] Moses gave you.
 Do not deviate from them, turning either to the right or to the left.
 Then you will be successful in everything you do.